iand/gocookbook/readme.md

 Some of the recipes have their origins in threads on the Go Nuts mailing list [go-nuts](https://groups.google.com/forum/#!forum/golang-nuts).
 Others are distilled from existing open source code, the Go source code and sources such as the [Go Wiki](http://code.google.com/p/go-wiki/).

+# There seems to be no organisation...

+At the moment, while there are very few recipes, I am just leaving the recipes unorganised.
+When there are enough I will start grouping and tagging them and provide an index into the cookbook.
+At that point I may add the necessary config to make this content publishable using a system like Jekyll (or [Hastie](https://github.com/mkaz/hastie))

 # Can I reuse the recipes?

 Yes.
 All content in this Go Cookbook is made available via the [CC0 public domain license](http://creativecommons.org/publicdomain/zero/1.0/).
 See [`LICENSE`](LICENSE)